LyKenn-DS/Excel-and-PowerBI/README.md

 In this project, I began by **conducting data profiling to understand the data sources** from how it was generated to how they might be related to one another.
 Check if the data is unbiased, complete, and representative.
 Also, building a relational data model in Excel / PowerBI (as shown) by connecting the data tables can very well facilitate analysis downstream using Pivot Table.

-I then enriched the model by **adding calculated measures** such as **total orders**, **revenue**, **average order value**, and **delivery time** to track business metrics.
-As every business has a small number of important financial ratios to consider, it's worthwhile to do a bit of research to see what they are for the business industry.
+I then enriched the model by **adding calculated measures** such as **total orders**, **revenue**, **average order value**, and **delivery time** to allow supervision in the quality of the company's operation.
+By establishing the controls, it's possible to conduct evaluations and make changes in operations if standard appear to slip or performance targets aren't met.

 Lastly, an **interactive dashboard** was designed to fulfill the management's request for an interactive report that could be used to explore performance.
 A well-designed dashboard often serves a distinct purpose for a distinct audience and provides a clear, intuitive user experience based on its defined purpose.